Tax 990

 • Type of contribution (Person, payroll, Noncash)

-Organizations other than Section 501(c)(3) organizations (including section 4947(a)(1) nonexempt charitable trusts and nonexempt private foundations described in section 6033(d)), and section 527 political organizations are not required to report the names and addresses of the contributors and can enter “N/A” instead.
+Organizations other than Section 501(c)(3) organizations (including Section 4947(a)(1) nonexempt charitable trusts and nonexempt private foundations described in Section 6033(d)) and Section 527 political organizations are not required to report the names and addresses of the contributors and can enter “N/A” instead.

 Part II - Noncash Property